 - Rich in citrulline, an amino acid that may help deliver oxygen to muscles during exercise, improve high blood pressure, or even increase blood flow in erectile dysfunction.

-- Fermentation gives watermelon kimchi several health benefits that can combat cholesterol and constipation.
+- Fermentation makes watermelon kimchi a natural probiotic food, with several health benefits that can combat cholesterol and constipation.

 - The high amount of lactic acid and CO2 prevents bacterial growth and can preserve watermelon kimchi for months.

 Tip: Learn how to easily find out if your watermelon is ripe yet.

 Making watermelon kimchi requires some preparation, but is quite simple once all ingredients are prepared